neooffice/NeoOffice/grammarcheck/README.txt

 of OOo prevents manual editing of this parameter.

-The eventual output of the makefile is an extension package named grammarcheck.oxt that bundles up the UNO type library, component, StarBasic code, and supporting xcu and manifest files for deployment.
-To deploy as an extension, use Tools > Extension Manager and add the .oxt.
-A new menu item "Check Document Grammar" will be present under the Add-ons menu for Writer documents.
-Note that any existing documents will need to be reopened in order for the menu item to appear.
+The eventual output of the makefile is an extension package named unxmacx[ip].pro/bin/grammarcheck.oxt that bundles up the UNO type library, component, StarBasic code, and supporting xcu and manifest files for deployment.

+To deplay this extension file, you must *not* use the Tools :: Extensions Manager menu in NeoOffice as that will run the extension in a separate process instead of within the NeoOffice process itself.

+Instead, to properly deplay the extension, you must install it as a shared extension using the following steps:

+1. Launch NeoOfice and ensure that all previous installations of the extension in the My Extensions group are removed.

+2. Quit NeoOffice, open a new Terminal window with a clean environment, and execute the following command in the new Terminal window:

+   sudo /path/to/NeoOffice/installtion/Contents/MacOS/unopkg.bin add \
+   --shared --force /path/to/this/module/unxmacx[ip].pro/bin/grammarcheck.oxt

+3. Launch NeoOffice and the extension should be active.
+A new menu item called Tools :: Add-ons :: Check Document Grammar should be present in in NeoOffice Writer.

 Edward Peterlin
-12/10/07
+12/10/2007

+Patrick Luby
+01/14/2008